 The use of the wrong piping material is another of the common home inspection problems.
 The use of polyethylene pipes is illegal for most regular plumbing requirements.
 Polybutylene pipes and GI pipes are obsolete.
 The presence of these in your home’s plumbing system is another way you can fail your home inspection.
 Replacing the whole plumbing of a home is a very costly undertaking.
 And if you don’t commit to remediate this issue, the buyer might pull out from the deal.

 Rotting Wood and Other Problems

 Wood is susceptible to rotting in the presence of water and moisture.
 That’s true for all wooden structures in your house.
 An inspector will look for rots in your flooring, your door, and window frames.
 Mold and mildew are another major game changer for your inspection report.
 Since mold always points to another significant underlying problem, it could be moisture build-up, improper aeration, or inadequate natural light exposure.

 Any persistent smell without any apparent source is also a cause for worry.
 If there are traces of termites or other pests, it might warrant a proper pest inspection, even you or the buyer wasn’t planning to get it done in the first place.

 These are some of the most common problems found in home inspections.
 The ideal scenario is that a home seller takes care of these problems before putting the house on the market.
 But we don’t live in a perfect world.
 If any of the significant issues in a home inspection are found, then it’s prudent to discuss your option with your real estate broker and the buyer.

 In most scenarios, you can come up with a solution that’s beneficial for both parties.
 You may make some repairs and shave some amount off your selling price so that the buyer can take care of the rest.
-An excellent real estate broker can help you negotiate a low offer on your home.
+An excellent real estate agent can help you negotiate a low offer on your home.
 And you mustn’t get emotional about the faults of your property that are pointed out to you in a home inspection.